 Restaurant•Bar•Bowling Russell & Jessica Novak Hwy.
-93 W, Tripoli • 319-882-3753 You've been asking for Internet Only RTC Communications is now offering, to YOU our Customer, an Internet Only Service without a telephone landline.
+93 W, Tripoli • 319-882-3753 an Internet Only Service without a telephone landline.
 RTC Communications has Broadband speeds to compliment your needs, whether for work or leisure.
 Please call our office for details (319) 279-3375.

-Where Your Adventures Begin
+CrawDaddy Outdoors, LC

+Darrin Siefken, Owner

+207 East Bremer Avenue

+Waverly

+319-352-9129

+info@crawdaddyoutdoors.com www.crawdaddyoutdoors.com

-Readlyn Spring City-Wide Garage Sales Friday, May 29 From Noon - 8 PM Saturday, May 30 From 7 AM -1:00 PM Please drop off your registration and \$5.00 to the Readlyn Library by Wednesday, May 27.
+Readlyn Spring City-Wide Garage Sales Friday, May 29 From Noon - 8 PM Saturday, May 30 From 7 AM -1:00 PM

+Please drop off your registration and \$5.00 to the Readlyn Library by Wednesday, May 27.
 We'll place the ads in newspapers-you provide your yard signs.
 Maps of listings will be on readlyn.lib.ia.us, and can be picked up at the Kwik Star and Library at noon on Friday, May 29.

+Readlyn City-Wide Garage Sales Sign-up Sheet

+Cost: \$5.00

+Friday, May 29 Noon - 8 PM • Saturday, May 30 7 AM - 1 PM

+Name: \\\\\\\

-Cost: \$5.00 Friday, May 29 Noon - 8 PM • Saturday, May 30 7 AM - 1 PM Name: Address of Sale: Items you want mentioned: ey to the library by Wednesday , May 27 .
-If your sale with indicate.
-The list will be on the library website by noon furniture, computers, clothing, shoes, baby clothes, small working appliances, vases, pots, toys, VHS & DVD movies, frames.
+Address of Sale: \\\\\\

+Items you want mentioned:

+Please turn in your listing and money to the library by Wednesday, May 27.
+If your sale will run different hours than those listed, please indicate.
+The list will be on the library website by noon Friday.
+The Goodwill truck will be parked behind the library from May 28 - June 1.
+Goodwill accepts: books, furniture, computers, clothing, shoes, baby clothes, small working appliances, vases, pots, toys, VHS & DVD movies, frames.
 Goodwill CANNOT ACCEPT: large appliances, TVs, hide-a-beds, beds & mattresses, construction materials, chemicals, tires and live plants.
+Help Us Provide Jobs and Training.
+For Info Call 319-234-4626.
+READLYN